Francisco Ruiz Lozano

 Biography

-Ruiz Lozano received his early education with the Jesuits in Lima at the College of San Martín, where he developed his passion for mathematics and studied hydrography as a mathematical discipline.
-In 1651, he traveled to Mexico City to continue his studies at the University of Mexico, where he expanded his knowledge to include navigation theory and practice.
-During his time in Mexico, he worked alongside Fray Diego Rodríguez, with whom he observed and documented the Comet of 1652.
-Their collaborative work resulted in the publication "Discurso ethereológico del nuevo cometa, visto en aqueste Hemisferio Mexicano; y generalmente en todo el mundo.
-Este año de 1652," marking an important contribution to astronomical observation in the Americas.
+In 1651, he went to Mexico City to study further at the University of Mexico, expanding his knowledge in navigation.
+During this time, he worked with Fray Diego Rodríguez to observe the Comet of 1652.
+Their work led to the publication "Discurso ethereológico del nuevo cometa, visto en aqueste Hemisferio Mexicano; y generalmente en todo el mundo.
+Este año de 1652," making a significant contribution to astronomy in colonial Mexico.

 Before Fame